maddogrvo/be.geekness.tado/README.md

 ## Changelog

+- 0.5.5 Possible fix for the humidity insight (thanks to ZperX)

 - 0.5.4 Quick bugfix for new installations

 - 0.5.3 More bugfixes: fix humidity insight, fix pairing issue, fix loss of card values after Homey/app restarts